umarhassan-mitodl/1.201j-fall-2008/content/pages/readings.md

 {{< tdclose >}}
 {{< tdopen >}}
-Wachs, Martin. "[Improving Efficiency and Equity in Transportation Finance](http://www.brookings.edu/research/reports/2003/04/transportation-wachs)."
+Wachs, Martin. "{{% resource_link "24e4a702-bd2c-47d1-9a20-1d6d2a883218" "Improving Efficiency and Equity in Transportation Finance" %}}."
 Washington, DC: The Brookings Institution, 2003.
 {{< tdclose >}}
 {{< tdopen >}}